On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: The new construction

 Notably, in case of quasi-spherical foliations, and only in that special case, the normalized volume element ${\widetilde{\boldsymbol{\epsilon}}}$ reduces to the unit sphere volume element ${\interior{\boldsymbol{\epsilon}}}$.
-The concept of quasi-spherical foliations---with ${\widehat \gamma}_{ij}=\rho^2\,{\interior \gamma}_{ij}$, where ${\interior \gamma}_{ij}$ stand for the unit sphere metric---was introduced and applied by Bartnik in \cite{Bartnik}.
+The concept of quasi-spherical foliations---with ${\widehat \gamma}_{AB}=\rho^2\,{\interior \gamma}_{AB}$, where ${\interior \gamma}_{AB}$ stand for the unit sphere metric---was introduced by Bartnik in \cite{Bartnik}.
 He also introduced a mass aspect function which, in the present notation, reads as $m=\tfrac{1}{2}\,\rho\,\big[\,1 - {\widehat N}{}^{-2}\,\big]$.
-This function was applied in \cite{Bartnik} to verify the global existence of solutions to a parabolic equation which arise in context of quasi-spherical foliations for the lapse.
-Indeed, the expression in \eqref{eq: GQLM22} is nothing but a straightforward generalization of a quasi local mass introduced by Bartnik, see equation (1.5) of \cite{Bartnik} that is an integral of the aforementioned auxiliary mass aspect function.
+Bartnik applied this function in \cite{Bartnik} to verify the global existence of solutions to a parabolic equation that arises in the context of quasi-spherical foliations for the lapse.
+Indeed, then the quasi-local mass introduced by Bartnik, see equation (1.5) of \cite{Bartnik}, that is an integral of the aforementioned auxiliary mass aspect function, is a special case of the Geroch mass \eqref{eq: GQLM} which takes the form \eqref{eq: GQLM22} when area-radial coordinates can be applied.

-In returning to the generic case note that in virtue of \eqref{eq: GQLM2} ${\widehat N}$ can always be chosen such that the quasi-local Geroch mass is non-negative throughout $\Sigma$.
+In returning to the generic case, note that in virtue of \eqref{eq: GQLM2} ${\widehat N}$ can always be chosen such that the quasi-local Geroch mass is non-negative throughout $\Sigma$.
 This verifies then the following.